fantactuka/jasmine-sugar/README.md

 =============

 ## Installation
-Just grab needed helpers from lib dir
+Using [Bower](http://twitter.github.com/bower/) `bower install jasmine-sugar` or just copy needed helpers from lib directory

 ### Ajax
 This helper allows you to mock and control ajax requests flow.
 It's extended Pivotal's helper with a little more flexible API